 What day do the residence halls close?
 What day should I move out?

-Residents must check out of their rooms within 24 hours of their last final exam, or by 12:00 p.m. on the day after the last scheduled exam, whichever comes first.
-If you need to remain in your residence hall beyond that time for ANY reason, you must speak with your community coordinator to make arrangements to do so.
+Students will be required to select a check out appointment for each semester (via MyHousing).
+Students will receive directions for this process a few weeks before the end of each term.
+Residents must check out of their rooms within 24 hours of their last final exam, or by 12:00 p.m. on the day the term ends, whichever comes first.
+If you need to remain in your residence hall beyond that time for ANY reason, you will need to apply for a late check out appointment.

 Do I have to move all of my belongings when I leave for winter break and can I stay for winter break?

 No, you may leave your belongings in your room, since you are coming back for spring semester!
 You should however either take or secure any valuable items.
 You must do a health and safety check out with your RA before you leave for break.
 Limited space is available for students to stay in the residence halls during winter break, but the exact buildings and rooms available for winter break housing will not be determined until mid-October.
 There is an additional application process and fee for winter break housing.